VoxCodice/WpfDragAndDrop/README.md

 # WpfDragAndDrop

-**WpfDragAndDrop** is a library for adding drag-and-drop functionality to your WPF applications.
+**WpfDragAndDrop** is a library for adding drag-and-drop functionality to your WPF applications.Â

 ## Features